 Outlook for production and sales in the German machinery industry

-For this first half-year and beyond until July the data for production and sales of the German machinery industry are represented from the Federal Statistical Office.
-We put these data into the context since the outbreak of the world economic crisis 2008/2009 until June 2014.
+For this first half-year and beyond until August the data for production and sales of the German machinery industry are represented from the Federal Statistical Office.
+We put these data into the context since the outbreak of the world economic crisis 2008/2009.
 That makes it easier to answer the question, in which situation the machinery industry is and which development for the future will be probable.

 Main trend of production: From the crisis low into a large sideways movement since 2011

 Update October 7th, 2014 - The diagram shows the course of production since the beginning of 2008 up to this August.

 Three items are clearly showing up:

 - how the production of the machinery industry plunged lower and lower in 2009 achieving its lowest point in January 2010

 - how production rapidly climbed higher and higher in 2010 almost achieving the pre-crisis level - falling again